lamastex/berzelius-megatron_bootcamp/README.md

 ```
 ## 0.4.
 Building images needed

 Singularity containers need to be built for deploymnet in berzelius.

-[Quick Start](https://sylabs.io/guides/3.0/user-guide/quick_start.html) on a machine where you have root access.
-Then pull the sigularity containers as needed.
+- [Quick Start](https://sylabs.io/guides/3.0/user-guide/quick_start.html) on a machine where you have root access.
+  - See [linux commands](commands/singularityOnLinux.md) for installing singularity on a Linux machine with root access.
+- Then pull the sigularity containers as needed.